wholingfei/spexwavepy/docs/source/example.rst

    track_XST.XST_self(edge_x, edge_y, pad_x, pad_y, hw_xy, display=False, normalize=True)

-After setting proper parameters, we can call :py:func:`~spexwavepy.trackfun.Tracking.XST_self` function to process the data.
+To use the :py:func:`~spexwavepy.trackfun.Tracking.XST_self` function to process the data, we need to set some additional parameters properly.
+Please refer to the :ref:`user guide <traXSTself>` for the meaning of these parameters.
+The obtained wavefront local curvature is also stored in the ``curvX`` or ``curvY`` attribute.
+In this case, it is in ``curvX``.

 We plot the wavefront curvature obtained from the two technqiues together, note that the way to calculate the wavefront curvature from the two techniques are different, please refer to